US STOCKS-Wall Street closes lower as stimulus deadline nears without deal

 The number of new COVID-19 cases in the United States last week rose 13% to more than 393,000, approaching levels last seen during a summer peak, according to a Reuters analysis.

-Wall Street's fear gauge .VIX closed higher for a sixth straight session and finished above 29 for the first time since Oct.
-6 as U.S. election campaigns kicked into high gear.
+Wall Street's fear gauge .VIX was rising for a sixth straight session as election campaigns kicked into high gear.

 Nearly 30 million Americans have cast early ballots, shattering records as voters adjust to the coronavirus pandemic, including in Florida, battleground state that on Monday opened polls to early voting.

 President Donald Trump and his Democratic challenger Joe Biden will debate for a final time on Thursday.